OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:67

-> He also rejected the tent of Joseph,
+> He also turned away from the tent of Joseph,
 > And did not choose the tribe of Ephraim,

 ## Psalm 78:68